Muscular Christianity: United States

-The spread of Muscular Christianity led to many changes within the Catholic Church.
-The services were changed to cater more towards men and priests were required to be of a certain "manly" stature.
-Priests who looked like this were thought to draw in more men like them.
-Protestant ministers in England and America argued that men were not truly Christians unless they were Muscular Christians.
-Muscular Christianity did later decline in some Protestant churches, but it never did disappear from the American religious landscape.
+Muscular Christianity has made a significant impact on evangelicalism in the United States, and through the latter half of the 20th century was promoted by organizations such as the Fellowship of Christian Athletes, Athletes in Action, Promise Keepers, Power Team, and other Christian mixed martial arts (MMA) organizations.

+It has been suggested by scholars, such as Kristin Kobes Du Mez in her 2020 book Jesus and John Wayne, that Trumpism has elements of Muscular Christianity, with its emphasis on performative masculinity and religiosity.

 Asia

 Elwood Brown, physical director of the Manila chapter of the YMCA, heavily promoted Muscular Christianity in the Philippines, and co-founded the Far Eastern Championship Games which ran from 1914 to 1934.
 Japanese scholar Ikuo Abe argued that the modern sports ethic and sport culture in Japan was heavily influenced in its infancy by Christian missionaries and Western teachers during the 19th and 20th century.
 According to Abe, Japan's sport culture developed as a hybridization of Muscular Christianity and Bushido ethics.

+South Asia

 Muscular Christianity was also an influence on Swami Vivekananda's ideology of "muscular Hinduism" and Hindu nationalism, particularly his emphasis on physical prowess and masculinity.
+The North American YMCA also played a role in reshaping Indian physical culture, adopting some of the local sports and assisting in the formation of modern yoga while bringing Western sports to the country.